Robotic Contact Juggling: Conclusions and Future Work

-We first run the nonlinear optimization method using MATLAB's {\tt fmincon} for a small number of segments (e.g. $N = 25$) to find a trajectory $\xi_\mathrm{iDC}(t)$.
+We first run the nonlinear optimization method using MATLAB's {\tt fmincon} and a nonzero weighting matrix $\mathbf{Q}$ for a small number of segments (e.g., $N = 25$) to find a trajectory $\xi_\mathrm{iDC}(t)$.
 The recalculated path $\Z_\mathrm{fine}(t)$ is found using smaller integration timesteps and a higher-order integrator ({\tt ode45}), and the planner is terminated if the goal-state tolerance of the fine trajectory is satisfied $(\Z_\mathrm{error}(t_f) < \eta)$.
-If the goal-state error is too large, the previous output trajectory serves as the initial trajectory guess for the next iteration with twice as many segments $(N \rightarrow 2N)$ ($N$ could also be increased by a fixed value $\Delta N$ between each iteration to add an additional tuning parameter for the planning method).
+If the goal-state error is too large, $\mathbf{Q}$ is set to zero and the previous output trajectory serves as the initial trajectory guess for the next iteration with more segments, e.g., $N \rightarrow 2N$.
 This is repeated until a valid trajectory $\xi_\mathrm{sol}(t)$ is found, the maximum number of iDC iterations is reached, or the optimization converges to an invalid point.

 In our tests, an initial optimization with a fine control discretization often takes an unnecessarily long time to converge or even fails to converge to a feasible solution.
 The coarse initial guess followed by successive refinement yields higher-quality solutions faster and more consistently.
 The iterative refinement process acts as a form of regularization.